hrenikindi/ecommerce/README.md

 Created a multer file for the upload functionality When we click submit button, the data will be reflected in console as a json format the images will be stored under the uploads

+## Milestone 7:

+created the login validation using axios if user data exist then login success